Preparations for the Nuremberg Trials

 Media Coverage 8 October 1945

 The Nottingham Evening Post and other papers reported that Hess had been flown to Germany to join the other major war criminals for trial at Nuremberg.

 The Illustrated London News carried on its front cover photos of all those to be tried.

-The Yorkshire Evening Post announced the arrival of Raedar and Fritsche - marking the assembly of the final Nazis on trial apart from the missing Martin Bormann - who was still being sought but was in reality already dead.
+The Yorkshire Evening Post announced the arrival of Raeder and Fritsche at Nuremberg - marking the assembly of the final Nazis on trial apart from the missing Martin Bormann - who was still being sought but was in reality already dead.